 The CSV file will be imported into a new Excel worksheet.
 You can then work with the data as you would with any other Excel data.

 Users can use the exo to start, stop, and pause KiRAT, as well as to adjust various parameters.
+Also, the exo can be used to plot various signals or features that are extracted by KiRAT.

-KiRAT also supports a low latency multi-channel AD and DA conversion using the port audio library and many other interfaces for external devices.
-Another benefit is the possibility to measure impulse responses, to record signals and parameters as well as to simulate various types of systems and environments in real-time.
+KiRAT also supports low-latency multi-channel AD and DA conversion using the Port Audio Library and many other interfaces for external devices.
+One of the advantages of the algorithmic structure are abilities to measure impulse responses, record signals and parameters, and simulate various types of systems and environments in real time.

 Prof. Dr.-Ing.
 Gerhard Schmidt